-2.1 Critically analyse the relationship between religion and state by referring to the following:
+3.1 Critically analyse the relationship between religion and state by referring to the following:

-2.1.1 State religion
+3.1.1 State religion

-- A state religion is one where the religion is officially acknowledged, adopted and supported by the state. - The relationship between religion and state differs from country to country. - Sometimes a religion is regarded as the official state religion of a country, but then it has no special benefits. - In other cases, the religion receives financial support from the government. - When a country has an official religion, it does not mean that the country does not protect the right to exercise the religion of your choice or that other religions will be discriminated against. - The degree of religious freedom depends on the government and its laws.
+- A state religion is one where the religion is officially acknowledged, adopted and supported by the state. - The relationship between religion and state differs from country to country. - Sometimes a religion is regarded as the official state religion of a country, but then it has no special benefits. - In other cases, the religion receives financial support from the government. - When a country has an official religion, it does not mean that the country does not protect the right to exercise the religion of your choice or that other religions will be discriminated against.
+NOTE: Any relevant points should be credited.

-2.1.2 Secular state
+3.1.2 Secular state

-- This is when a country chooses to be a secular state. - This means that the country cannot be seen as religious or nonreligious. - In this case, the country tries to separate state and religion. - The government does not officially support or oppose of any religion. - Many countries officially adopted secularisation as a way to ensure that all believers enjoy the same treatment and rights, especially in countries where there are many different religious communities. - A secular state tries to ensure that its government policies and laws are not influenced by communities' religious beliefs and practices.
+- This is when a country chooses to be a secular state. - This means that the country cannot be seen as religious or non-religious. - In this case, the country tries to separate state and religion. - The government does not officially support or oppose any religion. - Many countries officially adopted secularisation as a way to ensure that all believers enjoy the same treatment and rights, especially in countries where there are many different religious communities. - A secular state tries to ensure that its government policies and laws are not influenced by communities' religious beliefs and practices.